 Many rivals offer better warranty protection now, however, and the Ranger's fuel economy is far from the best in the pickup truck class, regardless of which engine you choose.

-Ford Ranger warranty and service interval information
+Ford Ranger service intervals

 The Ranger comes with a one-year unlimited mileage warranty, which is extended by a further two years up to 60,000 miles, giving a total of three years' coverage unless you've a very high mileage user.

-A 12-year anti-corrosion warranty means you shouldn't have any issues with rust damage - but do get the bodywork checked every time you take it for a service in order to keep this warranty intact.
+A 12-year anti-corrosion or 'perforation' warranty means you shouldn't have any issues with rust damage - but do get the bodywork checked every time you take it for a service in order to keep this warranty intact.